 If there are big events like fairs or festivals happening in your area, consider setting up a booth to advertise your services to the parents.
 Bring your business cards and be sure to have some fun toys and prizes for the children as well.

 Make sure to keep an eye out for online reviews of your daycare.
 Google reviews are a great way to get feedback on your business while also generating new customers.
 Many people read reviews before visiting a business.
 Regularly checking what reviews parents leave helps you know what aspects of your business they like, dislike, and what changes you should implement.

-The great thing about Google reviews is that the more reviews your company has, the higher Google ranks you when people are searching for your services.
+Many child care providers don’t realize the value in having a well-established Google Business profile.
+One of the great things about Google reviews is that the more reviews your company has, the higher Google ranks you when people are searching for your services.
 Try asking parents if they wouldn’t mind leaving a short, positive review of your business on Google.
 It’s easy for them to do and helps your business gain authority on Google.